chuckha/gomdi/README.md

-# Go Model and Datastore interfaces
+# Go Model and Datastore Interfaces

 This package provides a Model and Datastore interface.
 It's the plug between the two ends.